kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 position of the version, e.g. it's *4.6*.
 This usually means distributions start to adopt the sources, the stable kernels are going to be released.

-*Developers:* expect bugreports based on this version, this usually does not have other significance regarding development of new features or bugfixes
+*Developers:* expect bug reports based on this version, this usually does not have other significance regarding development of new features or bugfixes

 Merge window